PedroMagar/MISA-O/README.md

 #### Scripts
 - misa-o_b.sh: Build script, utilized to see if the project is currently building.
-- misa-o_r.sh: Build & Run script, utilized to run the test and to see the results in GTKWAVE, there you can visualize the behaviour.
+- misa-o_r.sh: Build & Run script, utilized to run the test and to see the results in GTKWAVE, there you can visualize the behavior.

 #### Dependencies
 - Icarus Verilog (iverilog).